Our approach to environmental sustainability

 3. Environmental Sustainability Survey 2022

-Overview of key findings from the Environmental sustainability consultation, July 2022.
+This is a summary of key findings from the Environmental Sustainability Consultation, carried out in March 2022.

-- A resident’s survey asking about sustainability ran throughout March 2022
+A resident’s survey asking about sustainability was carried out during March 2022.

-- 1,079 responses were received, with a good spread across genders and age groups, although the youngest (18-24) were under-represented (13 out of a target of 90)
+- 1,079 responses were received, with a good spread across genders and age groups, although the youngest age group (18 to 24 years) were under-represented (13 out of a target of 90 people)

 Energy

-- Good uptake of energy efficiency measures (insulation), less on low-carbon energy (green tariffs, heat pumps, solar)
+- Good uptake of energy efficiency measures (insulation), less on low-carbon energy measures (such as green tariffs, heat pumps or solar panels)

-- High awareness of heat pumps and solar but no plans to install, low awareness of green tariffs
+- High awareness of heat pumps and solar energy but no plans to install and a low awareness of green tariffs

-- Main barrier to most home energy measures is cost, followed by perceived lack of ROI and not enough knowledge about how to implement
+- Main barrier to most home energy measures is cost, followed by perceived lack of a return on investment (ROI) and not enough knowledge about how to make the change

 - Nearly half of respondents have high levels of confidence in making changes to their home to reduce energy use